Central idea: Fruitful workers. Doctrine: Right Conduct. Practical application: Stop sinning and start loving.

 - This parable of the workers in the vineyard is like the parable of the prodigal son.
 The owner of the vineyard is like the father, the first-hired laborers are like the older, faithful brother, and the last-hired laborers are like the prodigal son.
 The first-hired laborers are upset by the behavior of the landowner and the elder brother is upset by the behavior of his father.
 Both think they are being treated unjustly.

 - The parable of the prodigal son focuses on God’s unconditional love, while this parable focuses on God’s generosity.
-God’s goodness is for every one of his children: All we have to do, with his help, is to turn to him.
+God’s goodness is for every one of his children: all we have to do, with his help, is to turn to him.

 - God offers eternal life and happiness to everyone who turns to him.
 That is generosity.

 - We who follow him should not compare ourselves with others.
 One reason is that we don’t have enough knowledge even of ourselves to know how much merit we have in God’s eyes.
 Have we really borne the day’s burden and the heat?
 We certainly don’t know how others stand.
 This is why Our Lord says, “the last will be first, and the first will be last.”
+It should be enough for us to turn away from our evil ways and do the “fruitful labor,” the good work, set before us.

 - A second reason we should not compare ourselves with others is that we can become falsely proud and, consequently, upset at the best thing in the universe: God’s generous love.
+We have to remember that God’s ways are not our ways.

 Doctrine: Right Conduct